recigio/neo4j/README.md

 ## Exercício 1

-Exercise 1.1: Retrieve all nodes from the database
+1.1: Retrieve all nodes from the database
 ```
 1.1 match(a) return a
 ```
-Exercise 1.2: Examine the data model for the graph
+1.2: Examine the data model for the graph
 ```
 1.2 CALL db.schema()
 ```